-Lulu in the Sky: A Daughter of Cambodia Finds Love, Healing, and Double Happiness by Loung Ung + Author Interview
+Lulu in the Sky: A Daughter of Cambodia Finds Love, Healing, and Double Happiness by Loung Ung + Author Interview [in Bookslut]

 When I recently met Loung Ung in person at one of her Washington, DC readings, we were the lone Asian women in the room.
 Yes, get ready with your “uh-oh.”
 Within minutes, a random stranger asked if Ung and I were sisters.
 Surprisingly, I behaved and politely answered with, “No, Loung and I just met.”
 To her credit, she did promise to put her glasses back on.